Updated: 25.4.25

 Communicating with Your Employer

-Keep your employer informed about your child's condition and your plans for returning to work.
+Keep your employer updated on your child’s condition and your availability.
+Transparent communication helps everyone plan accordingly.

 Support and Resources